DeFiPunk'd

 Where the data comes from

 Every protocol is seeded from DeFiLlama via pnpm sync, which writes the full list into a committed JSON snapshot.
-Human curators can override individual fields by dropping a JSON file into data/overlays/ and opening a PR.
+Curators override individual fields by dropping a JSON file into data/overlays/ and opening a PR.

-Every field displays a provenance tag so you always know where the value came from:
+Every field carries a provenance tag, so you always know where the value came from:

 The glyph only appears where there is evidence behind it; an em-dash means unsourced.